SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - Once the cluster is created in `Serf` agent, the first node which created the `Serf` cluster can leave the cluster.
-In fact, leaving the cluster will not stop it as far as the `Serf` agent is running.
+In fact, leaving the cluster will not stop it as long as the `Serf` agent is running.

     Anyway, in our current solution, there is kind of missconception around the way we create the `Serf` cluster.
 In the deliverables, describe which